barathevergreen/Pandas_AllPlots_Matplotlin_Seaborn_others_Intermediate_Python/README.md

 Pandas MatplotLib and Folium:

-1.Using Immigration to Canada from 1980 to 2013
+1. Using Immigration to Canada from 1980 to 2013
-	1.Data Wrangling
+	1. Data Wrangling
-	2.Line Plot - Diff types - Year vs Country vs Count Immigration from 1 country
+	2. Line Plot - Diff types - Year vs Country vs Count Immigration from 1 country
 		China and india Comparison
 		Top 5 Immigrant nations